mgit-at/clamav-exporter/README.md

 License
 -------

-prometheus-mgit-exporter is distributed under the Apache License.
+clamav-exporter is distributed under the Apache License.
 See LICENSE for details.

 > Copyright 2020 mgIT GmbH.